Cathe66/StrangerThings/README.md

 ## 📺 OVERVIEW

-**AETHER 3D PRO** is not just a display system; it is a digital rift.
+**3D PRO** is not just a display system; it is a digital rift.
 It allows users to interact with physical light and matter (pixels) using only their hands—no peripherals required.

 By merging **Three.js** high-performance rendering with **MediaPipe's** neural hand tracking, I’ve created a bridge between our world and the digital void.